jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/document%7Cinserting_and_deleting_documents/injection%7cinsert_document_in_an_index/put_text%7Cinserting_documents_using_text_format%7C3.md

 The TEXT API will read one document for each line in the TEXT file.
-A regular expression should be given.
-Each captured document will be added to a field of the schema.
+A regular expression must be provided to determine what will captured.
+Each capture is copied to a field of the schema.

 Use this API to add to the index documents in plain TEXT formats (CSV, TTL).